Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/modes.rst

 Multi-Object Modes
 ==================

-Edit and Pose mode support multiple objects at once.
+Edit and Pose modes support multiple objects at once.

 This is convenient if you want to perform the same edits on multiple objects or want to animate multiple characters at once.